code-dot-org/curriculumbuilder/README.md

 ```
 This will redirect **ALL** HTTP traffic to the site to HTTPS.

-### Notes on compatibility
+### Notes on Python 3 compatibility
-This has not been tested thoroughly with Python 3.
-I'd love to have someone try that out for this repo.
+This has not been tested thoroughly with Python 3, and currently there is a bug with Python 3.3 on Openshift.

 ### Please Star if you like this repository.
 I don't publish many repositories, but if you like this project, please star it, thanks.